Arkham/juliu.is/content/blog/peeling-zeroes/index.md

 index : Int -> List a -> a
 ```

-This seems peculiar, because unless something quite monstrous happens we
+This seems peculiar because unless something quite monstrous happens we
 know that there will be no further changes to the Beatles lineup.
 So the
 problem is that **we** know this but the type system doesn't, and it has
 to treat that list as it would treat any other list.

-Is there really no way out?
+Is there no way out?

 ## Enter Idris